35+ Traditional German Dessert Recipes

 More National Dessert Recipes to Try

-Please leave a comment and rating below, if you loved this round up of German desserts.
+Please leave a comment and rating below, if you loved this round up of easy German desserts.
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on InstagramTikTokPinterest and Facebook.